top of page

 Fruit of the Spirit

-The Holy Spirit is unpredictable to us, yet the Father knows where he sends him.
-In keeping with Scripture and church tradition, we know the Holy Spirit proceeds (Greek: ekporeuomai; G1607) from the Father alone, but that Jesus sends him from the Father (John 14:26, 15:26; see "Nicene Creed").
-Therefore, the triune dynamics of God never contradict his singular purpose and identity.
-Jesus described the Holy Spirit as our Paraklētos (G3875, "Paraclete")—our Advocate, Comforter, Consoler, Counselor, Helper, and even Intercessor who runs beside us like a guide runner in a race.
-He also acts as our defense attorney, giving reasonable doubt before God and our authorities in this world.
-In his letter to the Galatians, the apostle Paul listed the fruit of the Spirit: "love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control" (Gal.
+The Holy Spirit is unpredictable to us, yet the Father knows exactly where he sends him.
+According to Scripture and church tradition, the Holy Spirit proceeds (Greek: ekporeuomai, G1607) from the Father alone, while Jesus sends him from the Father (John 14:26, 15:26; see "Confessions of Faith").
+The triune relationship within God never conflicts with his single purpose or identity.
+Jesus describes the Holy Spirit as our Paraklētos (G3875, "Paraclete")—our Advocate, Comforter, Counselor, Helper, and Intercessor who runs beside us like a guide runner in a race.
+He also serves as our defense attorney, presenting our case before God and before earthly authorities.
+The apostle Paul lists the fruit of the Spirit: "love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control" (Gal.
 5:22–23).

 Many of the biblical Greek words have more specific meanings: